dubuqian/dubuqian.github.io/_posts/2019-04-20-APCSANotes0.md

 # 正文
 以下开始正文。
 ## Introduction
-AP Computer Science exam is a tree-hour **written** exam. **No books, calculators, or computers are allowed!** this exam consists of two parts that have equal weight:
+AP Computer Science exam is a tree-hour **written** exam. **No books, calculators, or computers are allowed!** The programming language for AP exam is Java.
+This exam consists of two parts that have equal weight:

 * Section I: 40 multiple-choice questions in 1 hour and 15 minutes.
-The programming language for AP exam is Java.

 * Section II: 4 free-response questions in 1 hour and 45 minutes